The cast of Disney's Frozen

 - Meaningful Name: Weselton is frequently mispronounced as 'Weaseltown' throughout the movie.
 Fittingly, the Duke is a rather weaselly and spineless character.

 - Never My Fault: Refuses to own up to any part he may have had in causing Elsa to flee and accidentally start the Endless Winter.
+Even Hans calls him out on it.

 - Not So Different: To Hans, though nowhere near as heinous.
 They're both capable of altruistic and decent acts towards those who don't threaten their narrow obsessions for money and power, and they both prefer to act ruthlessly but sneakily, always under the guise of propriety.